 Performance Monitoring and Analytics

-One co-op reduced the mean time to repair from 6 hours to 90 minutes by implementing VETRO performance monitoring integrated with GIS data.
-Technicians arrive with complete circuit paths, splice locations, and equipment details accessible on mobile devices.
+In one case, a cooperative reduced its mean time to repair from 6 hours to just 90 minutes by integrating monitoring with GIS data.
+Technicians were able to arrive on site with full visibility into circuit paths, splice points, and equipment details directly on their mobile devices, which significantly sped up troubleshooting and repairs.

 Predictive Maintenance and Issue Prevention

-Fiber operators using predictive maintenance often report fewer unplanned outages and savings on emergency truck roll expenses.
+Operators using predictive maintenance report fewer outages and lower truck roll costs.

 Director of Operations, Municipal Fiber: “Predictive insights changed how we manage maintenance.
 We schedule preventive work during low-impact windows instead of reacting during peak hours.”